vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 */
 ```

-You may also retrieve the owner of a polymorphic relation from the polymorphic model by defining `morphTo` attribute.
+You may also retrieve the owner of a polymorphic relation from the polymorphic model by defining the `morphTo` attribute.

 ```js
 class Comment extends Model {